ahoxus/ahoxus.github.io/index.md

 here's an idea. to be discussed and thought through together.

-we are accepting 10 new members. this campaign will last for a short period and it'll only mine forward if we get the new members.
+we are accepting 10 new members. this campaign will last for a short period and it'll only move forward if we get the new members.

 we want people who are ready to shift their world and live with us for 1 year. read everything here. talk to us. act by yourself.

-it's a project being made from scratch, now entering phase 1 of execution. this includes cooperating on flourishing an integrated living following our core values in portugal's countryside.
+it's a project being made from scratch, now entering phase 1 of execution. this includes cooperating to flourish an integrated living and following our core values. all in portugal's countryside 10ha of land.

-at first, it'll not be self-sustainable, so we will build it all. the daily cost will start as low as 10 euros. all basic needs are covered, such as water, food, electricity, and internet.
+at first, it'll not be self-sustainable, so we will build it all. the daily cost, we calculate as something that might start as low as 10 euros. all basic needs are covered, such as water, food, electricity, and internet.

 with as little as 5k eur we can help you to purchase and install your mobile home in our land. you can then move it out to anywhere you want. it's your home!